Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## Purpose of this book

-To provide a range of ready built and congfigurable FULL STACK PYTHON TEST FRAMEWORK, comprising of over 180 test templates and references for developers to adapt to their own needs.
+To provide a number of ready built and congfigurable FULL STACK PYTHON TEST FRAMEWORK, comprising of over 180 test templates and references for developers to adapt to their own needs.

+Links to resources I have found very helpful, as well as integration of these into the frameworks, are included.

 Installation will require just a 1-2-3 of: